How to accept "Google Docs" or "Office 365" submissions to my assignment?

 Using an iframe in a page allows external or internal web pages to be displayed in the middle of the Radix LMS screen (instead of just putting a link to them)

-- Create a page activity or label (if you want it to appear in one of the weeks)
+- Create a page activity or a label (use a label if you want it to appear in one of the weeks, and page if you want it to appear on a separate page)

 - To embed website: In the "Page content" or "Label text" text editor box, Display raw HTML code (use the editor button </>)